-Pursuant to Section 6.51 of the Local Government Act 1995, a late payment interest charge on outstanding rates and charges calculated at the rate of 8% will apply for the year ending 30 June 2021.
+Pursuant to Section 6.51 of the Local Government Act 1995, a late payment interest charge on outstanding rates and charges calculated at the rate of 7% will apply for the financial year ending 30 June 2022.

-The late payment interest charge will apply to all current and arrears rates and charges remaining unpaid 35 days from the date of issue of the rate notice (4 September 2020).
+The late payment interest charge will apply to all current and arrears rates and charges remaining unpaid 35 days from the date of issue of the rate notice being 24 August 2021.
 Interest will be calculated and updated daily.